-As you are close to your due date?
-This might make you extremely uncomfortable and uneasy.
-You want to deliver your baby, but all you have to do is wait.
+Getting close to your due date might make you extremely uncomfortable and uneasy.
+You want to deliver your baby, but all you can to do is wait.
 However, if you have crossed your due date or you are eagerly waiting for labour, you can try various natural methods of inducing labour and eating pineapple is one thing that may help you achieve that.
 Here, we shall discuss whether or not eating pineapple can induce labour.

 Does Pineapple Help to Induce Labour?

-- Pineapples are great for making your cervix soft, which in turn helps you to go into labour.
-This happens due to the presence of bromelain in pineapples, which helps in triggering labour in a natural way.
+As mentioned earlier, pineapples are great for making the cervix soft, which, in turn, help induce labour.
+This happens due to the presence of bromelain in pineapples, which helps in triggering labour naturally.

 Here are some of the risks involved in eating pineapple during pregnancy: